Born: 10 April 1801 in Birmingham, Warwickshire, England

 In 1851, Theodore took his family to help build a Mormon colony in San Bernardino, California.
 He served in several leadership positions during his time there, including school commissioner, city treasurer, and president of the San Bernardino high council.
 In 1857, Church leaders called the San Bernardino Saints back to Utah.

 The remainder of Theodore’s life was spent in southern Utah.
-He spent most of 1858 living in Cedar City, Utah, working with the Iron Mission.
-For a time he lived in Washington, Utah, where he operated a gristmill in addition to his blacksmithing.
-He moved with several of his adult children to the new settlement of Minersville, Utah, in 1860.
-After a few years, he moved for the last time to the nearby town of Beaver, Utah.
+He spent most of 1858 living in Cedar City, Utah, working with the Deseret Iron Mission until it closed.
+Afterwards, he lived in Washington, Utah, where he operated a gristmill in addition to his blacksmithing.
+In early 1860 he sold his land and mill to John D. Lee, moving with his adult children to the new settlement of Minersville, Utah.
+Several years later, he moved for the last time to the nearby town of Beaver, Utah.

-Theodore Turley passed away on August 12, 1871 at his home in Beaver, Utah.
-The cause of death was cancer of the throat and mouth.at
+Theodore Turley passed away on August 18, 1871 at his home in Beaver, Utah.
+The cause of death was cancer of the throat and mouth.

 Other Biographical Resources